ClarissaBaciu/player_update_assignment/README.md

 - The project should be compatible with all operating systems.
 - Only one CSV file can be used as input to the tool.
 - The CSV file contains, at minimum, a column for the MAC addresses, always in the first column.
-- All client ids should be unique for each device.
+- All client-IDs should be unique for each device.

 ## Assumptions and Design Decisions

-- Python was chosen for the assignmnent as it is compatible with all operating systems and allows an intuitive implementation of REST APIs.
+- Python was chosen for the assignment as it is compatible with all operating systems and allows an intuitive implementation of REST APIs.

 - The client-ID will be the MAC address of each device as they are unique for each client.